vivliostyle/vivliostyle.js/CONTRIBUTING.md

 ## Commit Message Guideline

-All notable changes to this project will be documented in this file.
+All notable changes to this project will be documented in `CHANGELOG.md`.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.